Category Archives: Deborah Kerr

 An Affair to Remember (1957) is an excellent example of how romantic comedies have changed.

 ‘rom-com’ is not my genre of choice as typically they are clichéd and predictable.
-The romantic comedies in years past were vastly different containing a glamorous, innocence to them that is lacking in the generic rom-com of today.
+The romantic comedies in years past were vastly different, containing a glamorous innocence lacking in today’s generic rom-com.

 In An Affair to Remember, the charisma of Cary Grant and Deborah Kerr makes the movie.
-They portray two strangers taking a luxury cruise and inexplicably falling madly in love despite having significant others at home.
+They portray two strangers who take a luxury cruise and inexplicably fall madly in love despite having significant others at home.

-The couple wine and dine with each other, revel in merriment for a week and make a pact that if they don’t forget each other in a year they will meet at the top of the Empire State Building on a specified day and time.
+The couple wine and dine with each other, revel in merriment for a week and make a pact that if they don’t forget each other in a year, they will meet at the top of the Empire State Building on a specified day and time.

 It does not get much more romantic than that.

-The extravagance of the gorgeous sets on the cruise ship makes the film a visually satisfying experience and any film set in New York City, as the second half does, is a plus in my book.
+The extravagance of the gorgeous sets on the cruise ship makes the film a visually satisfying experience.
+In my book, any movie set in New York City, as the second half does, is a plus.

-An Affair to Remember is not a cutting-edge film, though for 1957 the subject matter of adultery may have raised a few eyebrows, but rather a pleasant, warm romantic comedy of the past.
+An Affair to Remember is not a cutting-edge film, though for 1957, adultery may have raised a few eyebrows, but rather a pleasant, warm romantic comedy of the past.

 It’s meant to sit back and escape with a sappy, sweet, fun romance.